Kathleen Rowe McAllen

-Kathleen Rowe McAllen (born c.
-1960) is an American actress, best known for appearing in stage musicals and soap operas.
+Kathleen Rowe McAllen (born Kathleen Bridget Rowe; November 30, 1958) is an American actress, best known for appearing in stage musicals and soap operas.

 Biography

-Kathleen Rowe McAllen was born in the San Francisco Bay Area and attended UC Berkeley and UCLA as a pre-med major.
+Kathleen Bridget Rowe was born in San Mateo County, California.
+She attended UC Berkeley and UCLA as a pre-med major.

 Turning to acting, she appeared in Broadway and Off-Broadway productions of The Human Comedy, Into the Woods, Joseph and the Amazing Technicolor Dreamcoat, A Little Night Music, Merrily We Roll Along, and On Your Toes.
 In 1990 she won a Theatre World Award for her performance as Giulietta Trapani in Aspects of Love.
 She was also nominated for the Tony Award for Best Featured Actress in a Musical the same year.
 In 1997 she played Dulcinea in Man of La Mancha and Mary Bailey in A Wonderful Life.

-McAllen acted in the television soap operas As the World Turns, Loving, and All My Children.
+McAllen appeared on the television soap operas As the World Turns, Loving, and All My Children.
 She reprised the role of Giulietta Trapani in a 1993 television film adaptation of Aspects of Love.
 Her sole theatrical film credit is for the role of Gabrielle/Julie in the low-budget 1981 horror film Fear No Evil, about which she later said, "Every time I see it I absolutely cringe.
 I am the worst actress in the entire thing; I was 20 years old and terrified."